 We utilize a balance between posed formal portraits and candid photojournalistic images.

-What is the deposit and total fees?
+What are the deposit and total fees?

 Do you have back up photographers who will shoot the wedding if you were sick?